Esri/offline-editor-js/README.md

    * `offlineFeaturesManager` - Extends and overrides a feature layer.
    * `editsStore` - Provides static helper methods for working with the offline data store.
 - `/tiles`: stores portions of tiled maps client-side and uses the cached tiles when device is offline
-   * `offlineTilesEnabler` Extends and overrides a tiled map service.
+   * `offlineTilesEnabler` Extends and overrides a tiled map service from ArcGIS Online or for partial offline use.
+   * `OfflineTilesEnablerLayer` Extends any Esri tiled basemap service for a web app that has a requirement for browser reload and/or restart.
+This library should be used in conjunction with an application cache coding pattern.
 - `/tpk`: lets you work with TPK files.
    * `TPKLayer` - parses a TPK file and displays it as a tiled map layer.
 - `/utils`: contains various helper libraries.